 Visual studio code¶

-This tutorial provides instruction to configure VS code IDE to compile and simulate Robotran C projects.
+This tutorial provides instructions to configure VS code IDE to compile and simulate Robotran C projects.

 Visual studio code - Installation¶

-VS code can be downloaded from https://code.visualstudio.com/download and follow the installation instruction provided by the tool.
+VS code can be downloaded from https://code.visualstudio.com/download and installed by following the instructions provided by the tool.

 C/C++ extension pack - Installation¶